rspamd/rspamd.com/doc/modules/fuzzy_check.md

 is probabilistic and uses words chains to detect some common patterns and filter thus spam or ham messages.
 Shingles algorithm is described in the following [research paper](http://dl.acm.org/citation.cfm?id=283370).
-We use 3-gramms for this algorithm and [siphash](https://131002.net/siphash/) for hash function.
+We use 3-gramms for this algorithm and a set of hash functions: siphash, mumhash and others.
 Currently, rspamd uses 32 hashes for shingles.
-Using of siphash allows private storages to be used, since nobody can generate the same sequence of hashes without some shared secret called `shingles key`.
-By default, rspamd uses the string `rspamd` as siphash key, however, it is possible change this value from the configuration.

-Each shingles set is accompanied by a collision resistant hash, namely [blake2](https://blake2.net/) hash.
-This digest is used as unique ID of the hash.

 Attachements and images are not currently matched against fuzzy hashes, however they are checked by means blake2 digests using strict match.